 But sometimes, something goes wrong—namely, the employee discovers that they can’t fulfil their ambitions related to career paths.
 They just can’t grow into what they would like to become under the umbrella of their current employer.
 This feeling often goes along with the feeling of being undervalued and/or not taken seriously enough.
 And this is when the tension starts.

 The Phases of Descent.

 As a result, no standard motivation strategy (such as a prestigious business trip or a raise) could encourage the employee to work with a smile on their face.
 Typically, there is no motivation left at all at this point.
 Usually, it means that the employee does the bare minimum at work, and is actively searching for other career options after working hours.
-At this point in time, a raise might even literally infuriate them rather than motivating them.
+At this point, a raise might even literally infuriate them rather than motivate them.

-So, with motivating an employee it’s a bit like with dancing.
-It is crucial to find the right points in time to make little pushes and pulls in order to lead the person in the right direction in a way that they don’t even feel like led.
+So, motivating an employee it’s a bit like dancing.
+It is crucial to find the right points in time to make little pushes and pulls to lead the person in the right direction in a way that they don’t even feel led.
 Such as a little raise when they least expect it.

 Are you thinking of changing your career path?
 Would like to get an intensive training oriented at discovering your identity as a professional, and learn effective career development strategies for landing great jobs?

 Join us at our intensive online career transition workshops!
 We will help you choose the right career path, help you land your new job, and teach you self-navigation strategies that will guarantee your success in professional development, and stay with you for a lifetime!
 Please find all the information about our game-changing online workshops and registration links HERE.